f1tenth/f1tenth_doc/getting_started/firmware/firmware_vesc.rst

 	Plug the battery in, making sure the polarity is correct.

-Next, unplug the USB cable of the VESC from the Jetson NX and plug the USB into your laptop that's running the VESC Tool.
+Next, unplug the USB cable of the VESC from the Jetson and plug the USB into your laptop that's running the VESC Tool.
 You may want to use a longer cable.

 .. figure:: img/vesc/vesc02.JPG
 	:align: center